danielle-kotter/Business-Analytics-Summary/R-Summaries.utf8.md

 # Preface {.unnumbered}

 The following document has been prepared to have a prompt link to the code learned and used throughout several projects in the last year.
-As a beginner in programming, it is useful to have input accessible to avoid having to look through all repositories.
+As a beginner in programming, it is always useful to have input accessible to avoid having to look through numerous repositories.

 ![](MIT-Coding-Brain-01-press_0.jpeg){width="402"}